-Click New Flow Property.
+Click + New Flow Property.
 Enter a property name, specify property details, and click Save in the top right corner.
-Our flow property filters for user clicks on the ia logo.

 In the left pane, choose to count the number of instances of the flow you created.
 Click Events and search for the flow name in the dropdown.

 Under Filtered to, select the new flow property and specify an interesting value.
 We filtered to flow instances with greater than 0 logo clicks.

 Click GO.
 The default visualization is time view.